Editor’s Note: This post was updated on May 31, 2018 for accuracy and comprehensiveness. It was originally published on October 20, 2016.

 Going Keto: What’s In It For You

-But before getting into that, a word of caution.
-Like all types of weight loss regimens that dramatically reduce carb intake, it’s normal to lose weight quickly during the first two or more weeks, and then see it slow.
-Because glycogen bonds to water, if you have less glycogen in your body because you’re consuming less carbs, a lot of the initial weight loss is water weight - not body fat.
+Ketogenic diets can be very useful for reducing body fat but results will not come overnight.
+Like all diets that dramatically reduce carb intake, weight loss will come quickly during the first two or more weeks, and then you’ll see it slow.
+That’s because a lot of the initial weight loss is water weight, not body fat.

-A 2013 study comparing the ketogenic diet to a low-fat diet revealed that the former is effective for weight loss.
-The researchers concluded that very-low-carbohydrate ketogenic diets (VLCKD) may be studied further to help curb the obesity epidemic.
+A 2013 study comparing the ketogenic diet to a low-fat diet revealed that the former is more effective for weight loss.
+Researchers concluded that very low carbohydrate ketogenic diets (VLCKD) may be studied further to help curb the obesity epidemic.

-Another study compared the effectiveness of a low-carb keto diet (less than 10% calories from carbs) to a low-fat diet amongst obese men and women.
-The researchers concluded that the low-carb keto diet was effective in short-term body weight and fat loss (particularly in men) even when the caloric deficit (-500 calories) was the same for both diets.
+Another study compared the effectiveness of a low-carb keto diet (less than 10% calories from carbohydrates) to a low-fat diet among obese men and women.
+The researchers concluded that the low-carb keto diet was effective for short-term weight and fat loss (particularly in men).

-Besides fat loss, other health benefits of a ketogenic diet are discussed in detail in this review of the scientific literature.
-According to the researchers, several studies have shown that VLCKD has been shown to reduce risk of the following:
+Several studies have shown that VLCKD has been shown to reduce the risk of the following:

 - Cardiovascular disease

 - Polycystic ovary syndrome

 - Neurological diseases such as Parkinson’s and Alzheimer’s

 - Amyotrophic lateral sclerosis